distribworks/dkron/README.md

 Clone the repository.

-*NOTE*: The included etcd binary is compiled for OSX, if you're in another platform, download the apporpriate etcd binary for your platform.
+*NOTE*: The included etcd, consul binary are compiled for OSX, if you're in another platform, download the apporpriate binaries for your platform.

 Setup goreman:

 `go get github.com/mattn/goreman`

+Start etcd or consul:

+`bin/etcd -name dkron1`
+`bin/consul agent -server -bootstrap-expect 1 -data-dir ./data.consul`

 Next, run the included Procfile

 `goreman start`

-This will start etcd and some Dkron instances that will form a cluster.
+This will start some Dkron instances that will form a cluster.

 Now you can view the web panel at: http://localhost:8081

-To add jobs to the system read the API docs or take a look to the `job.json` file.
+To add jobs to the system read the API docs.

 ## Documentation

-Full, comprehensive documentation is viewable on the Dkron website: http://dkron.io
+Full, comprehensive documentation is viewable on the [Dkron website](http://dkron.io)

 ## Get in touch